hannahv11/Student-Evaluator/Capstone_Student_Evaluator/README.txt

 4. Press go

 5. That should add the new columns first_name and last_name to the DB to be able to identify users by their first and last name and not just by username/ID.
 You now should also be able to add entries using the signup.php page to start adding students and teachers to the database

+***Edits for including submission function***

+1. Go to localhost/phpmyadmin

+2. Click on SQL tab in page

+3. When the blank query textbox pops up, paste this:

+	USE peer_review_db;

+	CREATE TABLE submissions (
+	id INT AUTO_INCREMENT PRIMARY KEY,
+	review_id INT NOT NULL,
+	student_id INT NOT NULL,
+	q1_rating INT,
+	q1_comment TEXT,
+	q2_rating INT,
+	q2_comment TEXT,
+	q3_rating INT,
+	q3_comment TEXT,
+	q4_rating INT,
+	q4_comment TEXT,
+	q5_rating INT,
+	q5_comment TEXT,
+	FOREIGN KEY (review_id) REFERENCES users(id),
+	FOREIGN KEY (student_id) REFERENCES users(id)
+	);
+4. Press Go

+5. Now with this and the updated files from the GitHub.
+Reviews are able to be submitted by any logged in students, and passwords are now hashed when signing up.
+NOTE: you cannot use any old created users that don't have hashed passwords after the changes I've made.
+For testing, you will need make a new user.
+It will not let you log in with users that don't have a hashed password -HV